 Doctors may classify lung conditions as obstructive lung disease or restrictive lung disease.
-Obstructive lung diseases include conditions that make it hard to exhale all the air in the lungs.
-People with restrictive lung disease have difficulty fully expanding their lungs with air.
+Obstructive lung diseases include conditions that make it hard to exhale all the air in your lungs.
+People with restrictive lung disease have trouble fully expanding their lungs with air.

-Obstructive and restrictive lung disease share the same main symptom: shortness of breath with exertion.
+Obstructive and restrictive lung disease share the same main symptom: shortness of breath when you exert yourself.

 The most common causes of obstructive lung disease are:

-Chronic obstructive pulmonary disease (COPD), which includes emphysema and chronic bronchitis
+- Chronic obstructive pulmonary disease (COPD), which includes emphysema and chronic bronchitis

 What Is Restrictive Lung Disease?